(903) 935-6351 | (800) 648-5491

 Porcelain Fused to Metal (PFM)

 A PFM crown consists of a thin metal lining, which is surrounded by a porcelain outer shell.
 Hence, the crown offers all the strength of metal and much of the beauty of porcelain.
-However, sometimes the metal lining of the crown can become visible, which makes PFM crowns slightly less aesthetically pleasing than 100 percent porcelain ones.
+However, sometimes the metal lining of the crown can become visible, which makes PFM crowns slightly less aesthetically pleasing than 100 percent ceramic ones.

 Gold